nthiery/jupylates/examples/01_pandas_select_columns.md

 - the use of arbitrary features of the underlying language and libraries to generate random values (here a Pandas DataFrame) and test them.
-- specifying learning objectives as a narrative
+- specifying learning objectives as notebook metadata and/or as narrative
 - the rich display of values
+- requesting an expression as answer
 - one approach to structure the solution and answer enabling testing and displaying the solution